imalikov/pine_script_docs/source/faq/Techniques.rst

 How do I prevent the ‘x1 is too far from the current bar_index’ error?
 ----------------------------------------------------------------------

-Make sure that you don't draw anything too far away from the bar where you create the drawing itself.
+Make sure you don't draw anything too far away from the bar where you create the drawing.
 Alternatively, you can use `xloc.bar_time <https://www.tradingview.com/pine-script-reference/v5/#var_xloc{dot}bar_time>`__ for the ``xloc`` parameter and pass
 `time <https://www.tradingview.com/pine-script-reference/v5/#var_time>`__ instead of `bar_index <https://www.tradingview.com/pine-script-reference/v5/#var_bar_index>`__ for the ``x`` parameter;